 If you are a pharmaceutical testing company, you may be looking at how technology can be used to speed up and cut costs around your testing process.
 This may be about automation or developing new technology.

-Wickham Laboratories in Gosport specialise in microbiology and toxicology testing for the pharmaceutical industry.
+Wickham Micro in Gosport specialise in microbiology and toxicology testing for the pharmaceutical industry.
 They are actively involved in the development of new testing methodologies, working closely with academics and pharmaceutical companies.

 In the marketing of drugs, in particular new versions of drugs, pharmaceutical companies want to be able to make claims about their product.
 Before companies can make these claims, they have to be tested scientifically.
 The most compelling claims tend to be around the efficiency and impact of the drug on the condition.